adaranutsa/aws-terraform-import/aws_terraform_import/modules/sns/README.md

 # AWS Terraform Import - SNS Module

-The VPC module imports SNS resources into a Terraform state file
+The SNS module imports SNS resources into a Terraform state file

 ### Resources Imported
 The following resources are imported as of now